querycert/qcert/doc/README.md

 documentation.

 You will need a copy of `coq2html` checked out and compiled from the source.
-You can find `coq2html` at (https://github.com/xavierleroy/coq2html).
+You can find `coq2html` at: https://github.com/xavierleroy/coq2html.
 It's written in OCaml and should compile easily.
 Once compiled you need to move the produced `coq2html` executable into your PATH.